We offer three (3) advanced IR residency positions each year through the NRMP match (Program Code: 2323416A0).

-At TMC IR we boast state-of-the-art interventional radiology suites (including hybrid ORs) at our various clinical sites including Memorial Hermann Hospital, Lyndon B. Johnson General Hospital, MD Anderson Cancer Center, Texas Children’s Hospital, and Baylor St. Luke’s Medical Center.
+At TMC IR we boast state-of-the-art interventional radiology suites (including hybrid ORs) at our various clinical sites including Memorial Hermann Hospital, Lyndon B. Johnson General Hospital, MD Anderson Cancer Center, and Texas Children’s Hospital.
 Residents will also rotate in our brand-new outpatient clinics in the UT Physician’s building.

 With full access to the resources and connections of the Texas Medical Center, including Johnson & Johnson’s Center for Device Innovation, and myriad research opportunities across our sites, TMC IR is well-positioned for physician-scientists, researchers, and entrepreneurs focused on innovation and device development.

 Salary and Benefits